 The NFL’s enforcement does not stop at cease and desist letters.
 The NFL firmly opposes any trademark application for what it believes are confusingly similar marks.
 In the past year alone, the NFL has opposed the registration of six trademarks: BUC BOWL for organizing community and cultural events, SUPER BOWL for frozen bread, BO’S BOWL GAME PACKAGE for tailgating foods, SUPERBOWLING SPECTACULAR for charitable bowling events, and SUPER BIG BOWL and BIG JOE SUPER BIG BOWL for furniture.
 Unsurprisingly, all of these marks (except for BUC BOWL, which is still pending) were abandoned.

 Want to try a better tactic?
 Refer to it as “The Big Game” when referring to the game in connection with your goods or services.
-And if you’re looking to register a BOWL-related mark for anything arguably related with football, the NFL or its teams, perhaps think twice and save your filing fees.
+And if you’re looking to register a BOWL-related mark for anything arguably related to football, the NFL, or its teams, perhaps think twice and save your filing fees.

-If you’d like to discuss issues of trademarks or brand enforcement, or want to hear my predictions for Super Bowl LII, please contact me at firstname.lastname@example.org.
+If you’d like to discuss issues of trademarks or brand enforcement or want to hear my predictions for Super Bowl LII, please contact Danielle DeFilippis at email@example.com or Jeanne Hamburg at firstname.lastname@example.org.